hassanaitnacer/tailwix/README.md

 ## Get Started

-To get going with Tailwix, make sure you have the pre-release version (v4 alpha-19 or higher) of Tailwind CSS installed.
+To get going with Tailwix, make sure you have the latest version of Tailwind CSS installed.

-### Install Tailwind CSS v4 Alpha 19 or higher
+### Install Tailwind CSS v4

-Just follow the [steps](https://tailwindcss.com/blog/tailwindcss-v4-alpha#try-out-the-alpha) in one of the official Tailwind CSS blogs to install the v4 alpha release.
+Just follow the [steps](https://tailwindcss.com/docs/installation) mentioned in their official blog.

 ### Install Tailwix